kimidomaru/Wonder-Boy-Unity-5/README.md

 ## Getting Started

-Follow the below instructions to get started with Red Runner source code:
+Follow the below instructions to get started with Wonder Boy source code:

 1. [Download Source Code](#download)
 2. Open Project in Unity and Enjoy!